 We hope that your child will be happy and successful with us and that you will become involved in the very busy life of the school.

 |Morning Session||8.50am - 12 noon (Break 10.45am - 11.00am)|

 |Morning Session||8.50am - 12 noon (Break 10.30am - 10.45am)|

 |Lunch||12 noon - 1.00pm|

 Regular and punctual attendance at school are habits your child should be encouraged to form.

-Please note as from September 2015 the school office will now be using a new system to manage attendance and punctuality.
+Please note, the school office uses the InVentry system to manage attendance and punctuality.
 All parents must sign their child in at the school office if they are late for school using this new system.